 An associate degree in culinary arts prepares you from a practical, hands-on approach.
 You will work in a lab kitchen environment every semester, starting with the basic cuts and sauces and finishing with a full-service dining experience where elegant meals are served in a first-class environment to actual guests.

-Classes you will take include quantity food production, pastry and bake shop production, haute cuisine and speciality foods, menu planning, and supervision of the food facility.
+Classes you will take include quantity food production, pastry and bake shop production, haute cuisine and specialty foods, menu planning, and supervision of the food facility.